top of page

 WHAT ABOUT THE TREES?

-In April, 2025, the City removed 23 beautiful trees on the North side of Tasman Dr between Fair Oaks Ave and Vienna Dr. Trees were a non-native species with particularly invasive roots, which were damaging water lines and properties in the Casa De Amigos mobile home park.
-We want the City to replace these with native trees that have non-invasive roots.
-This will add shade and restore Tasman Dr's beautiful tree canopy.
+In early 2025, the City removed 23 beautiful trees on the North side of Tasman Dr between Fair Oaks Ave and Vienna Dr. The trees were a non-native species with particularly invasive roots, which were damaging water lines and properties in the Casa De Amigos mobile home park.
+The only way to replant the trees is if it is included in this project (as per 3 City Councilmembers).
+New trees will add shade and restore Tasman Dr's beautiful tree canopy.

 Subscribe to our free monthly newsletter.